adalton/apue3/Chapter03/Readme.md

    Draw the resulting picture, similar to Figure 3.9.
 Which descriptors are affected by an `fcntl` on `fd1` with a command of `F_SETFD`?
 Which descriptors are affected by an `fcntl` on `fd1` with a command of `F_SETFL`?

+   See the file 3.3.pdf for the resulting picture.

+   A call to `fcntl` on `fd1` with a command of `F_SETFD` applies only to `fd1`; the operation applies to the file descriptor and each file descriptor has its own file descriptor flags.

+   A call to `fcntl` on `fd1` with a command of `F_SETFL` will affect all three file descriptors; the operation applies to the file and all three file descriptors are associated with the same file.

 4. The following sequence of code has been observed in various programs:
 ```c